ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 CrayPAT-lite and CrayPAT.
 We also show how to get usage data on currently running jobs from Slurm batch system.

+You can also use [the Arm Forge tool](../data-tools/arm-forge.md) to profile applications on ARCHER2

 ## CrayPat-lite

 CrayPat-lite is a simplified and easy-to-use version of the Cray